AIOps: The Secret Engine Behind Next-Gen IT Performance

 Example:

-Correlating event data with obsolescence data over various time periods can enable decision makers to focus efforts and investments on the most critical IT modernisation needs of the business.
+Correlating event data with obsolescence data over various time periods can enable decision makers to focus efforts and investments on the most critical IT modernization needs of the business.

-AI can optimise resource allocation by constantly analysing data and adjusting resources in real-time.
+AI can optimize resource allocation by constantly analyzing data and adjusting resources in real-time.
 This ensures that workloads are efficiently distributed based on demand and needs, leading to enhanced cost management of multi-cloud estates.
-AIOps coupled with a robust FinOps operating model can deliver significant cost savings for organisations that have significant developer-generated cloud spend.
+AIOps coupled with a robust FinOps operating model can deliver significant cost savings for organizations that have significant developer-generated cloud spend.

 Example:

-Automated optimisation of cloud storage tiers based on resource utilisation patterns and modelled workload distribution can help reduce cloud spend.
+Automated optimization of cloud storage tiers based on resource utilization patterns and modelled workload distribution can help reduce cloud spend.

 AIOps enables ITSM professionals to manage services end-to-end rather than reacting to breached thresholds for individual components.
 It allows them to set system thresholds based on impact to the end-to-end service as per their ITSM framework, helping IT departments run more efficiently and reduce critical incidents by more than 50% on average.